Last Updated on November 16, 2023

 - Cortisol is a catabolic hormone.
 Catabolic hormones ‘break’ down.
 In this case, cortisol breaks down protein which is what your muscles are made of.
 When muscle breaks down, metabolism slows down, too which can make you gain weight and make fat more difficult to lose.

 - Stress can cause sugar (and carb cravings), making it harder to stick to a meal plan.
+That’s why I include an eBook with 10+ tips to stop a craving in seconds in all of my meal plan/nutrition programs.

 - Too much cortisol can be inflammatory, which can make you gain weight, too.